-Timing & Process, AY 22-23
+Timing & Process, AY 23-24

 Timing of Student Recording Requests

-If your approved recording has not been posted to Canvas within three business days, you may follow up with firstname.lastname@example.org for assistance.
+If your approved recording has not been posted to Canvas within 3 business days, you may follow up with firstname.lastname@example.org for assistance.

-Recordings will be posted on the Canvas course website under the Course Media tab or the Assignments tab and available for student listening for two calendar weeks from the date of posting.
+Recordings will be posted on the Canvas course website under the Assignments or Course Media tabs.
+These will be available for student listening for 2 weeks from the date of posting.

 Process for Student Recording Requests and Recording Access